13.6 Smoking and Health

 Respiratory Effects of Smoking

 Long-term exposure to the compounds found in cigarette smoke — such as carbon monoxide and cyanide — are thought to be responsible for much of the lung damage caused by smoking.
-These chemicals reduce the elasticity of alveoli, leading to (COPD).
+These chemicals reduce the elasticity of alveoli, leading to chronic obstructive pulmonary disease (COPD).
 COPD is a permanent, incurable, and often fatal reduction in the capacity of the lungs, reducing the lungs’ ability to fully exhale air.
 The chronic inflammation that is also present in COPD is exacerbated by the tobacco smoke carcinogen acrolein and its derivatives.
 COPD is almost completely preventable simply by not smoking and by also avoiding secondhand smoke.

 Cardiovascular Effects of Smoking

 Inhalation of tobacco smoke causes several immediate responses in the heart and blood vessels.
 Within one minute of inhalation of smoke, the heart rate begins to rise, increasing by as much as 30 per cent during the first ten minutes of smoking.
 Carbon monoxide in tobacco smoke binds with hemoglobin in red blood cells, thereby reducing the blood’s ability to carry oxygen.
 Hemoglobin bound to carbon monoxide forms such a stable complex that it may result in a permanent loss of red blood cell function.
 Several other chemicals in tobacco smoke lead to narrowing and weakening of blood vessels, as well as an increase in substances that contribute to blood clotting.
-These changes increase blood pressure and the chances of a blood clot forming and blocking a vessel, thereby elevating the risk of and .
+These changes increase blood pressure and the chances of a blood clot forming and blocking a vessel, thereby elevating the risk of heart attack and stroke.
 A recent study found that smokers are five times more likely than non-smokers to have a heart attack before the age of 40.

 Smoking has also been shown to have a negative impact on levels of blood lipids.
 Total cholesterol levels tend to be higher in smokers than non-smokers.
 Ratios of “good” cholesterol to “bad” cholesterol tend to be lower in smokers than non-smokers.